 The CKGSB BCI comprises four sub-indices for corporate sales, corporate profits, corporate financing environment and inventory levels.
 Of these four sub-indices, three are forward-looking indicators, and one, corporate financing, measures current business sentiment.
-These four sub-indices for January will be discussed below.
+These four sub-indices for February will be discussed below:

-Of the four sub-indices, three fell and one rose in January.
-Starting with corporate sales, the sub-index fell from 66.3 to January's 65.3.
+All four sub-indices rose in February.
+We will look at the data in detail below.
+Starting with corporate sales, the sub-index rose considerably in February from 65.3 to 75.0.

-The profit index rose, from last month's 53.4 to this month's 55.6.
-From Figure 3, we know that in the four years since this survey began, profit expectations have rarely registered lower than 50, but in recent months, a sharp decline has been seen, beginning with 60.3 in May and veering below 50 in July, August and September.
-In October, profits expectations returned above 50, and this year to over 55, showing that the profit outlook is becoming more positive for the upcoming six months.
+The profit index rose, from 55.6 in January to 57.0 in February.
+From Figure 3, we know that in the four years since this survey began, profit expectations have rarely registered lower than 50.
+However, in recent months, a sharp decline has been observed, beginning with 60.3 in May and going below 50 in July, August and September.
+In October, profits expectations returned to over 50, and this year to over 55, showing that the profit outlook over the next six months is becoming more positive.

-The financing index fell slightly this month from 46.1 to 43.7, remaining below the confidence threshold of 50.
-With the financing index below 50 over the long term, with some months even falling below 30, this shows that the financing situation for Chinese companies is far from ideal.
-Companies face both financing trouble and high costs.
-However, it is important to note that the BCI, and this reading in particular, predominantly reflect the situation for Chinese SMEs.
+The financing index rose slightly in February from 43.7 to 45.6, remaining below the confidence threshold of 50.
+From Figure 4, we can see that the financing index has been below 50 over the long term, even falling below 30 in some months.
+This shows that the financing situation for Chinese companies is far from ideal.
+Companies face both financing difficulties and high costs.
+The BCI - and this reading in particular - predominantly reflect the situation for Chinese SMEs.